logaretm/vee-validate/docs/content/guide/composition-api/validation.md

   acc_pazzword: Yup.string().min(5).required().label('Your Password'),
 });
 ```

-Here is a live example:

-<code-sandbox id="vee-validate-v4-custom-field-labels-with-yup-qikju" title="Custom Labels with yup"></code-sandbox>

 If you are interested in how to do the same for global validators check the [i18n guide](/guide/i18n#custom-labels)